your-moon/gpc/docs/PERFORMANCE.md

 ### 1. **Incremental Analysis**

 - Only analyzes changed packages (when integrated with build tools)
-- Can be run on specific directories: `preloadcheck ./internal/models/`
+- Can be run on specific directories: `gpc ./internal/models/`

 ### 2. **Parallel Processing**